Igglyboo/Cellular-Automaton/README.txt

 		Key O will fill the entire board
 		Key P will randomize the board
-		Right Arrow Key will advance the board one generation Mouse click will toggle a cell on/off
+		Right Arrow Key will advance the board one generation Left Mouse click/drag will turn a cell on
+		Right Mouse click/drag will turn a cell off